 In 2008 he advised the UK government on a review of economic regulation of airports and in 2011 he led a review of Ofwat, the water sector regulator.
 Before 2003 he worked for HSBC where he was head of the Energy and Utilities investment banking team and advised the UK government on the privatisations of the gas and electricity sectors.

 Members of the press can download a high resolution photo of David.

-Dermot joined us as chief executive officer in March 2014.
+Dermot joined Ofgem as Chief Executive Officer in March 2014.
 He brings with him extensive leadership experience in energy regulation, market competition and the protection of consumers' interests having most recently been Commissioner at the Commission for Energy Regulation in Ireland from May 2008 and its Chair since May 2011.
-Prior to this, he was senior economic adviser at the Commission for Communications Regulation and was manager of the mergers division for the Irish Competition Authority.
+Prior to this, he was Senior Economic Adviser at the Commission for Communications Regulation and was manager of the mergers division for the Irish Competition Authority.
 A graduate of Trinity College Dublin, he undertook further study at Yale where he gained a PhD in Economics.
 He has lectured at the University of London, specialising in the areas of market structures and firm performance.

 Andrew joined us in January 2008 with more than 25 years of experience in the gas and electricity sector, most recently at UBS where he was a senior equity research analyst covering UK utilities.
 For more than five years he led the Markets division, before becoming interim chief executive in June 2013 and group finance director in April 2014.

 Prior to this, Andrew was head of European utilities research at Cazenove & Co and the UK Electricity and Gas Analyst at Merrill Lynch (formerly Smith Newcourt).
 Before his time in the City, Andrew worked in the electricity industry during its privatisation, spending six years with Manweb, the regional electricity company, in a variety of management and strategic roles.